Translation Covers Among Triangular Billiard Surfaces: All Translation Covers

-\begin{proof} Write $Q:=a_1+a_2+a_3=b_1+b_2+b_3$\,.
-Let $n$ be the degree of $f$, and suppose that $n \geq 2$\,.
-Clearly the sum of the cone angles of the singular points of $X(a_1,a_2,a_3)$ is at least $n$ times the sum of the cone angles of the singular points of $X(b_1,b_2,b_3)$\,.
-In light of Remark \ref{remark on AI combinatorics}, this gives the inequality
+\begin{proof} The sum of the cone angles of the singular points of $X(a_1,a_2,a_3)$ is at least $n$ times the sum of the cone angles of the singular points of $X(b_1,b_2,b_3)$\,.
+By Remark \ref{remark on AI combinatorics}, the result follows. \end{proof}